-In a Democrat-controlled Senate, Sen. Dick Durbin (D-IL) is likely to remain in his post as Chairman of the Senate Judiciary Committee.
-Sen. Chuck Grassley (R-IA) would become become Chairman in a Republican-controlled Senate.
+In the Democrat-controlled Senate, Sen. Dick Durbin (D-IL) is likely to remain in his post as Chairman of the Senate Judiciary Committee.
+Sen. Chuck Grassley (R-IA) will likely keep his position as Ranking Member.

 Libretta Stennes

 Shareholder

 Minneapolis

 612.259.9733

 Libby.Stennes@gtlaw.com